 The Wisconsin penalty is equal to 33% of the federal penalty tax.
-The Wisconsin penalty does not apply if the distribution is from a local or state retirement system or federal retirement system and the distribution is exempt from Wisconsin tax (see "Local and state retirement systems" and "Federal civilian employee retirement systems" in Part 4.D. on page 5).
+The Wisconsin penalty does not apply if the distribution is from a local or state retirement system or federal retirement system and the distribution is exempt from Wisconsin tax (see "Local and state retirement systems" and "Federal civilian employee retirement systems" in Part 4.D., earlier).